Premier League hits and misses: Liverpool find a way as Arsenal lose theirs

 Liverpool had a quality and robustness about them, typified by the exemplary delivery for the opening goal and the power and timing of Virgil Van Dijk to get on the end of it.

-The tone was again set in midfield where Jordan Henderson's work rate in particular, anchoring Gini Wijnaldum and Alex Oxlade-Chamberlain, stood out.
+The tone was again set in midfield where Jordan Henderson's work rate in particular, anchoring Georginio Wijnaldum and Alex Oxlade-Chamberlain, stood out.

-And, after Pereira's missed opportunity with half-time approaching served as a warning that United were still alive in the game, Liverpool started the second half as if they'd heeded the warning.
-Penning United in their own half for a time, only a Salah miskick and De Gea's superb finger tip save from Henderson earned them a reprieve.
+And, after Andreas Pereira's missed opportunity with half-time approaching served as a warning that United were still alive in the game, Liverpool started the second half as if they'd heeded the warning.
+Penning United in their own half for a time, only a Salah miskick and De Gea's superb finger-tip save from Henderson earned them a reprieve.

 From here United grew into the game once more and arguably should have been level when Martial found space in the box only to finish wildly.